Before contacting us, read the tracing guidance notes below

 How it works - CRA's

-Searches through Credit Reference Agencies such as Equifax, Experian and Call Credit are the most common tracing tools used by tracing agencies.
+Searches through Credit Reference Agencies such as Equifax, Experian and Call Credit are the most common tracing tools for debtor tracing or asset reunification cases used by tracing agencies.
 The name, date of birth and, in some cases, the last known address will be provided to the Credit Reference Agency via a data link and this will then search the databases for a potential link to a new address and, if successful, supply this to us.

 The address will require further verification in order to determine if this is the correct address for the individual you are trying to locate.
 This must be done prior to disclosing any details of the trace in order to ensure compliance with the Data Protection Act 1998.
 The address can be verified through making contact by telephone, or by a separate non CRA data source, we always verify in this manner to complete our traces for you.

 This results in reassurance that all of our traces are compliant with the data protection act and are always verified trace data.
-To note we do not contact the subject of the trace at any time and the subject we are searching for will never be made aware of the search by us contacting them.
+To note we do not contact the subject of the trace at any time (unless it is for a case where we require consent of the subject for example in family or friend tracing cases) and the subject we are searching for will never be made aware of the search by us contacting them (for instance in a debt recovery case).

 How it works - Telephone